 The book suggests offering one line at a time to the audience and every line should be so compelling that after reading the first line the reader should be curious to read the next line and then the next one and so on until they reach your CTA button.

 So, a great headline is not the one that gets the appreciation of the audience but the one that makes them curious to know the content and eventually creates a desire to buy the product that you have offered.
+That’s exactly what one of the best copywriting books tries to convey.

 How to Write Magnetic Headlines is written in a very simple style that makes it extremely easy to understand even for those who are new to copywriting.
 The book guides you almost by holding your hands to teach you the skills to write the most compelling and catchy headlines.